 2019 was a big year for the Innovative Finance ISA (IFISA) market as it crossed the £1 billion investment mark.
+With the potential for interest rates on Cash ISAs to fall even lower in light of March's drop in the Bank of England base rate, 2020 could be the biggest year for IFISAs yet.

 The government introduced the IFISA in April 2016 to further advance the growing alternative investment market by allowing investors to take advantage of peer-to-peer (P2P) lending and debt-based securities with the added benefit of a generous tax wrapper.
 Before the introduction of the IFISA, investors were required to declare any income from P2P investments, and the gains were taxable at the individuals’ margin rates.